Vr978/morbix/README.md

 python3 evaluation/evaluate.py --split test
 ```

+The evaluation reports Top-1, Top-3, and Top-5 accuracy.

 ---

 ### Generating a Test Case

-Select a real sample from the validation set:
+A real validation example can be generated using:

 ```bash
 python3 examples/generate_test_case.py --row 0
 ```

-The script prints the true disease label, active symptoms, and a ready-to-run command.
-Change `--row` to select a different example:
+The script prints the expected disease label, active symptoms, and a ready-to-run command.

+A different example can be selected by changing the row number:

 ```bash
 python3 examples/generate_test_case.py --row 25